yig/GMU-CS425/README.md

 * 2022-10-04: Mentioned `xmake -vwD` for diagnostic output.
 * 2022-10-06: Added `demo/lua_parameters.cpp` example.
 Clarified that you really type the `...` for lua parameters.
 * 2022-10-07: Added a note about explicitly declaring lambda return value to be by reference for scripting.
+* 2022-10-12: Mention that running in a debugger should compile in debug mode.